 An order is to be drawn up on a summons to be taken out by the plaintiff or the party having the conduct of the action, stating the parties who shall have been directed to attend and such of them (if any) as shall have elected to attend at their own expense, and such order is to be recited in the Master’s certificate.

-4 — Claims of creditors and other claimants
+Division 4 — Claims of creditors and other claimants

+[Heading inserted in Gazette 22 Feb 2008 p.
+639.]

 13. Advertisements may be directed